Marrakech with kids

 Marrakech is a great destination for a (long) weekend getaway.
 However, Marrakech can also be the starting point for an adventurous journey through beautiful Morocco.

-The best time to travel - Marrakech with kids
+The best time to travel to Marrakech with kids

 The best time to visit Marrakech with children is from September to May.
 During this period, the temperatures are not too high.
 Marrakech is not an ideal destination to visit during the summer holidays, as it can be extremely hot.
 Consider planning a city trip during the May or autumn break instead.